for Vision-Impaired Hams

 The fldigi user interface is not accessible for screen readers.

-Fldigi is freeware developed and distributed by W1HKJ.
+Fldigi is freeware developed by W1HKJ.
 It includes software modems for the most popular amateur digital modes.
-The well-written, comprehensive Help Menu/Operating Manual is accessible on the software download page.
+The software is available on W1HKJ's Source Forge page.
+The comprehensive online Users Manual is accessible via a link on W1HKJ's home page.

 The main program window is compact (Figure 1), so a large screen and/or magnifier software may be helpful.
 Images are rendered with high resolution vector graphics.
 A wide range of high contrast colors is available for text, backgrounds, and indicator lights.